 Parents can be torn by trying to split their assets between their children and their favorite charity.
 A second to die policy connected to a life insurance policy that cannot be revoked can solve that problem.
 In this manner, when the second parent passes away, the children will receive income and death proceeds that are tax-free from the trust itself and not the property that was given away to charity.

 There are numerous other reasons why you would want an affordable second to die life insurance policy for your estate.
 From establishing an educational trust to spendthrift trusts and more, this type of policy does offer many benefits.

-Generally speaking, this type of survivorship universal life insurance is really designed for couples who have a considerable estate at least in the mid to upper six figure range.
-Couples who have estates that is less are probably better off with standard life insurance plans and some estate planning that helps make the transition from one partner to the next.
+Generally speaking, this type of survivorship universal life insurance is really designed for couples who have considerable estate at least in the mid to upper six-figure range.
+Couples who have estates that are less are probably better off with standard life insurance plans and some estate planning that helps make the transition from one partner to the next.

 How Much does it Cost?